privacylab2/index-chat/implementation.md

 export type Protocol = `${App}-${Version}-${Intent}-${Algorithim}-${Special}`;
 ```

-Special can be anything, but the reference uses 3 byte chunks
+Special can be anything, but the reference uses 3 byte chunks to denote "modifiers", such as 256, GCM, and P13
+for example, INIT + AES-256 + AES-GCM = "NIT256GCM"